NurseHack4Health/CopingWithCOVID-19/README.md

-# CopingWithCOVID-19
+# WellNurse (Team 5)

-The protype can be viewed only at https://lauradeschere.github.io/index.html
+The protype can be viewed online at https://lauradeschere.github.io/index.html